Prefer colored artwork? You can toggle between sprites and artwork using the button on the lower right.

 In addition to the above stats, the following stats aren't displayed on the Stats screen, but are still important.

 Having an attribute advantage will grant 5 percentage to your hitrate in battle.
+The Free attribute also technically exists, but is not used by any of the Digimon in the Digital Monster Color series.

 Pets need food to survive!
 Digimon can be given two types of food:

 Training is the primary way of adding hearts to the strength meter, and the only way to add hearts to the effort meter.
 Every four trainings will add one Effort Heart, regardless of whether or not they are successful.
 Likewise, both succesful and failed trainings count for evolution.
 Your Digimon will also lose 1 gigabyte of weight every time they train.
 If training is successful, you will also gain a strength heart.
 The training method is different depending on which version you are raising.
+Training animations can be skipped on the Ver.3, Ver.4 and Ver.5.
+This means that on the 4 and 5 specifically, the required amount of training for evolution can be rapidly obtained by mashing the button.

 There is a pattern for the Ver.1 training, where the same 10 combinations of attacks will repeat forever.
 The easiest way to take advantage of this is to simply choose the low attack (B) every time until you fail a training session.
 Then do only low attacks for the next 4 training, only high attacks for the next one, and repeat that exact pattern of 4 low sessions and 1 high session indefinitely.
 If you want the detailed breakout of which button to press for each round, it is below.